When life gets chaotic…

 10. Get out of this world, and get into the supernatural.

-This last one is perhaps the most important.
+This last one is perhaps the most important, the one we should be practicing most often.
 If you are up to your eyeballs in conflict and these really hard fights, don’t miss what’s happening outside of human events.
 Get into prayer, meditation, spiritual healing sessions, and even into your dreams.
 In each of those spaces, you are able to take a little bit of a step back from the day-to-day and see the bigger picture.
 So make it a priority to stay connected to God.
-Sit in Jesus’ presence, and seek the movement of the Spirit because that is what’s going to help you see the context that all of these battles are happening in.
+When the misogynistic voices of toxic religious culture scream loudly, sit in Jesus’ presence, and seek the movement of the Spirit because that is what’s going to help you see the context in which these battles are happening.
+That’s a safe space to rest.
 Sometimes that context is enough to keep you from losing yourself in the midst of the chaos.